New Network Acoustics eno2 system

 Meantime if anyone has actual experience with the Eno2 then it'd be great if they can share that.

-When I replaced a Shunyata Venom cable connecting a modified Meraki switch to my RPi4 streamer with the eno2 system two months ago, I worried that music became too relaxed, without enough digital bite.
-I’m used to it now, and happy with the sound…
+When I replaced a Shunyata Venom cable connecting a modified Meraki switch to my RPi4 streamer with the eno2 system two months ago, I worried that music became too relaxed, without enough of an edge.
+Now I’m used to what I initially thought was “polite”, realize that dynamics haven’t been compromised, and am happy with the sound…

 Last edited: